authelia/authelia/docs/content/integration/proxies/caddy.md

 officially support any plugin that supports this though we don't specifically prevent such plugins working and there may be plugins that work fine provided they support the forward authentication specification correctly.

-*__Important:__ When using these guides it's important to recognize that we cannot provide a guide for every possible method of deploying a proxy.
-These guides show a suggested setup only and you need to understand the proxy configuration and customize it to your needs.
-To-that-end we include links to the official proxy documentation throughout this documentation and in the [See Also](#see-also) section.*
+*__Important:__ When using these guides, it's important to recognize that we cannot provide a guide for every possible method of deploying a proxy.
+These guides show a suggested setup only, and you need to understand the proxy configuration and customize it to your needs.
+To-that-end, we include links to the official proxy documentation throughout this documentation and in the [See Also](#see-also) section.*

 ## Get started